dax8it/atjiujitsu04/src/pages/blog/2019-12-16-kids-talent-show.md

 title: KIDS TALENT SHOW
 date: 2019-12-15T18:30:00.000Z
 description: >-
-  Thank you to all our students who showed us their talents and skills during our Talent Show!
-Everyone's talent is unique and special and we enjoyed watching everyone's performance of dancing and singing and jokes and magic!
+  AT Jiu-Jitsu NYC's first ever talent show!
+From magic tricks, to dancing and singing to playing musical instruments and hula hoop tricks!
 featuredpost: true
 featuredimage: /img/dsc00701.jpg
 ---
+## Thank you to all our students who showed us their talents and skills during our Talent Show!
+Everyone's talent is unique and special and we enjoyed watching everyone's performance of dancing and singing and jokes and magic!

 ![](/img/dsc00939.jpg)

 ![](/img/dsc00739.jpg)